Skip to content

 • Lines starting with # are ignored.

-• Inline comments are not supported.
+• Inline comments are not supported yet.

-8. Parsing and Validation Rules
+Parsing and Validation Rules

-• Parsing is sequential.
+• Parsing is sequential, not parallel.

 • Type definitions must appear before usage.